IuriiVM/csharp-calculator/README.md

 * Check-in into your GitHub repository excluding unnecessary files.

 Do not bother with UI layer implementation.
 We will do that later.

+## Task 3 "Deal with NUnit test cases"

+* Become familiar with Arrange, Act, Assert approach: http://defragdev.com/blog/?p=783.
+* Investigate ways of doing assertions in NUnit: https://github.com/nunit/docs/wiki/Assertions.
+Please pay your attention on the fact that we were using classical approach for equality assertion (method Assert.AreEqual).
+Try to use Assert.That method instead going forward.
+* Learn how to deal with TestCase attribute: https://github.com/nunit/docs/wiki/TestCase-Attribute.
+Find which additional possibilities it gives us in comparison with Test attribute used in our existing example.
+* Adjust your code using TDD approach in order to handle numeric entry only.
+* Check-in into your GitHub repository excluding unnecessary files.